kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - **Storage types.** General purposed SSD (gp2); Provisioned IOPS SSD (io1);
 - RDS instances is **charged** for: instance size, provisioned storage (not used), IOPS if using io1, Data transfer out
 - Snapshots\backups are free
+- charging for: instance size, storage provisioned, IOPS, if using io1
 - possible to purchase reserved DB instance
 - most aws services have free in transferring
 - RDS supports encryption.
 Can be configured during creation
 - encryption can't be removed
 - read replicas must be same encrypted\dencrypted as leader
 - encrypted snapshots can be copied between regions

+**Backups:**
-- rds snapshot allows manually to back up a database. manual snapshot has not automatic retention. the snapshot will exists after DB is deleted
+- rds **snapshot** allows manually to back up a database. manual snapshot has not automatic retention. the snapshot will exists after DB is deleted
 - automatic backups retention: 0-35 days.
-(0 is forever)
+(0 is disabled. no backups)
 - backups are incremental and contains actual amount of data
 - automated backups are not designed to be long term
 - restoring of db requires creating a new instance
 - snapshots can be copied to other regions
+- point in time backups log-based and stored in S3. these backups occur every 5 mins and allows recovery at any point in the backup window
+- backups occur from stnabdy instance if it exists

+***Resilience:**
 - RDS resilience: read replicas or multi AZ mode
 - **Multi AZ** mode creates a secondary stendby instance that's synced with the primary instance (**synchronous replication**)
+- Maintenance or size changes first occur on the standby instance.
+- CNAMEs will always point to the primary even when a failover occurs because the standby gets promoted to the primary and uses the same CNAME
 - you can't use multi AZ replicated instance until the primary is failed.
 You pay money for the additional, but you can't use it.
 - in case of maintenance the stand by instances is adjusted first, and after this the primary instance is updated too
 - backups are taken from stand-by replica, so it doesn't hurt performance